andybega/r-misc/servers/docker.md

 Access Rstudio at "localhost:8787", default credentials are "rstudio".

-Installing system dependencies with `apt-get` requires ssh-ing into the container, cannot be done from Rstudio terminal.
+Installing system dependencies with `apt-get` requires ssh-ing into the container.
+If the terminal pane is blank, try in global options disabling "connect with Web sockets".

 ``` bash
 docker exec -it <imageID> bin/bash